kennyphan02/Coding-Notes/Unum.md

 Unum is an insurance company that specializes in providing insurance products with a focus on disability insurance

+I would love to work for UNUM considering my qualities as a fast-paced learner and the culture I would love to express and share among people that i'm surrounded by.

 questions:
 What technologies and tools will i be using during my internship? what will be my primary responsibilities as an it intern?